nocobase/nocobase/docs/en-US/development/http-api/index.md

-# 概述
+# Overview

-NocoBase 的 HTTP API 基于 Resource & Action 设计，是 REST API 的超集，操作不局限于增删改查，在 NocoBase 里，Resource Action 可以任意的扩展。
+NocoBase HTTP API is designed based on Resource & Action, it is a superset of REST API.
+The operation is not limited to add, delete, change, and check, Resource Action can be extended arbitrarily in NocoBase.

-## 资源 Resource
+## Resource

-在 NocoBase 里，资源（resource）有两种表达方式：
+Resource has two expressions in NocoBase.

 - `<collection>`
 - `<collection>.<association>`

 <Alert>

-- collection 是所有抽象数据的集合
+- collection is the set of all abstract data
-- association 为 collection 的关联数据
+- association is the association data for the collection
-- resource 包括 collection 和 collection.association 两类
+- resource includes both collection and collection.association

 </Alert>

-### 示例
+### Example

-- `posts` 文章
+- `posts` Post
-- `posts.user` 文章用户
+- `posts.user` Post user
-- `posts.tags` 文章标签
+- `posts.tags` Post tags

-## 操作 Action
+## Action

-以 `:<action>` 的方式表示资源操作
+Representing resource operations as `:<action>`

 - `<collection>:<action>`
 - `<collection>.<association>:<action>`

-内置的全局操作，可用于 collection 或 association
+Built-in global operations for collection or association

 - `create`
 - `get`